Effects of spin-orbit interaction and electron correlations in strontium titanate: Conduction band without SOC

-We conclude that an electron in the $d_{yz}$ orbital of Ti can hop only onto the $p_z$ orbital of the two nearest-neighbor oxygens on the y-axis or the $p_y$ orbital of the two nearest-neighbor oxygens on the z-axis.
+We conclude that an electron in the $d_{yz}$ orbital of Ti can hop only onto the $p_z$ orbital of the two nearest-neighbor oxygen atoms on the y-axis or the $p_y$ orbital of the two nearest-neighbor oxygen atoms on the z-axis.
 By the same symmetry arguments, it can then hop from oxygen only onto the $d_{yz}$ orbital of the nearest-neighbor Ti along the corresponding Ti-O-Ti chain [see Fig.~\ref{fig:orbitals}(b)].
-Thus, electrons initially in the $d_{yz}$ orbital propagate only in the $yz$ plane while retaining their orbital state.
+Thus, electrons initially in the $d_{yz}$ orbital propagate only in the $yz$-plane while retaining their orbital state.

-In the considered approximation neglecting oxygen-oxygen hopping, oxygen atoms merely mediate orbitally-selective hopping between Ti atoms.
+In the considered approximation, oxygen atoms merely mediate orbitally-selective hopping between Ti atoms.
 We can then consider only the state projections on the Ti $t_{2g}$ orbitals.
-Orbital state-preserving hopping between the $d_{yz}$ orbital of Ti and its four nearest Ti neighbors in the $yz$ plane is described by a single hopping parameter $t$, which is negative since $d_{yz}$ is antisymmetric with respect to both the y- and the z-axes [see Fig.~\ref{fig:orbitals}(b)].
-By symmetry, hopping of electrons in the $d_{xz}$ and $d_{xy}$ orbitals occurs only within the $xz$ and $xy$ planes, respectively.
+Orbital state-preserving hopping between the $d_{yz}$ orbital of Ti and its four nearest Ti neighbors in the $yz$-plane is described by a single hopping parameter $t$, which is negative since $d_{yz}$ is antisymmetric with respect to both the y- and the z-axes [see Fig.~\ref{fig:orbitals}(b)].
+By symmetry, hopping on the $d_{xz}$ and $d_{xy}$ orbitals occurs only within the $xz$- and $xy$-planes, respectively.
 The corresponding Hubbard Hamiltonian is